Skip to content

 Maximise the chances of the rules sticking by offering some motivating rewards.
 I’m not talking about bribes to avoid bad behaviour but positive rewards for sticking to the rules (and if you’re not sure which is which, read What’s the difference between rewards and bribes?!)

 If you are hoping for some quality time with your teenager, there is definitely a Right and Wrong Way to Plan Fun Family Time with a Teenager.
 Find a time to sit down at the beginning of the holidays and brainstorm some activities a reluctant teen might be prepared to at least tag along to.
 If you set a budget and give them full rein (within a few key constraints!) you will up your chances of a willing teenage participant.
-If you are out of ideas, read How to get a teenager out of their bedroom.

 If your holiday plans involve long journeys, you might want to remind yourself of these tips for How to survive long journeys with young children.
 And, if you’re not going away and you have older children, you’ll want these ideas on tearing teens off tech in the school holidays!
 Or try these ideas to get tweens active.